7UKECREAT0R/ability-wars-service/README.md

 You're fully allowed to use this for your own Roblox game (within license terms), but it will require **lots** of effort to deploy and hook it up to your game.

 ### Polling
-Once you have the Spring application exposed on a server/VPS, you'll need to call the `/poll` endpoint every couple of seconds and reply to the requests in the payload and `/fulfill` with fulfillments accordingly.
+Once you have the Spring application exposed on a server/VPS, you'll need to call the `/poll` endpoint every couple of seconds and `/fulfill` the requests accordingly
+You can make/receive more than one request per call on either of the endpoints.
+Additionally, it's good to note you can `/fulfill` anything that happens, even if you don't have a fulfillment ID.

 ### Environment Variables
 Besides changing the ID constants internally, you'll also need your environment set up with a couple of environment variables: